Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/Create.md

 The buildFields() method will allow you to configure which fields will be displayed in the list and is independent from the form used to edit your Entity.

-The first parameter of the addField() method is the fieldname, second one is the header title of the column the value will be displayed and the last parameter you see here allows you to enable sorting for this field.
+The first parameter of the addField() method is the fieldname, second one is the column header and the last parameter you see here allows you to enable sorting for this field.

 ``` PHP
     public function buildFields()